tidoust/web-features-viz/README.md

 - `Limited availability`: Number of features with limited availability in the group.
 - `Discouraged`: Number of discouraged features in the group.

-**Note:** That's rare but a feature may appear in more than one group.
-As such, it may be counted twice.
+**Note:** That's rare but a feature may appear in more than one group and thus may be counted more than once.

 Main difference between the files is how lines get sorted.